 Loopholes - A podcast investigating the breakdowns and breakthroughs in circular systems and infrastructure

-Hosted by Kate Dryden (Sphere Infrastructure) & Justin Frank (Goterra)
+Hosted by Sphere’s own Kate Dryden & Justin Frank from Goterra

 There’s a gap between how things should work and how they do.
 That’s where Loopholes lives.
 From circular economy hacks to climate tech workarounds, Loopholes is the podcast for people who ask: